GameLord2011/LambDynamicLightsButItsLegalInRussia/README.md

-# LambDynamicLights, but without the pride flags
+# LambDynamicLights, ~~but without the pride flags~~ Lite?

-This is the same as the og mod, just without the pride flags in the config menu or the devbuild switch because I don't want to publish this mod.
-I'M NOT HOMOPHOBIC, I JUST DON'T AGREE WITH THAT STUFF BECAUSE I'M A CHRISTIAN.
+This removes some unnecesary symbolysim from the config menu which ~~makes it religously appropiate.~~ _slightly_ increases performance?

-This is mainly a personal project, but I'm open-sourcing it so that you can use it if you want to.
+Oh, yea, it also removes the devbuild switch ciz I'm to lazy to get a modrinth api key.